-I joined the University of Calgary Solar Car Team in my first semester of university for a chance to learn things, gain practical experience, and meet people that share my interests.
-Near the end of 2011 the car ended up being the top Canadian team in a 3000 km race from Darwin to Adelaide, Australia.
-We met up at a shop on campus every Saturday to work on the new Generation 4 of the solar car.
+I joined the University of Calgary Solar Car Team in my first semester for a chance to learn things, gain practical experience, and meet people that share my interests.
+The car was the top Canadian team in a 3000 km race from Darwin to Adelaide, Australia in 2011.
+We met up at a shop on campus every Saturday morning to work on the new Generation IV of the solar car.

-My job was to design and build the MPPTs (Maximum Power Point Trackers) for the new generation solar car.
-An MPPT squeezes as much power out of the solar cells as possible.
-Without them the solar array is very inefficient.
-The Generation 4 car, Schulich Delta (pictured above) uses 7 of them, one per section of solar cells with similar lighting conditions.
-Pictures of our MPPT are to the left and right.
+I was in charge of designing and assembling the MPPTs (maximum power point trackers) for the new generation solar car.
+An MPPT extracts as much power out of the solar cells as possible.
+The solar array operates less efficiently without them.
+The Generation IV car, Schulich Delta (pictured below) uses seven of them: one per section of solar cells with similar lighting conditions.
+Andrei and I designed the MPPT above.